1988 NBA Finals: Game 6

 The Lakers led 56–48 in the third quarter when Isiah Thomas suddenly began a classic performance.
 He scored his team's next 14 points, hitting two free throws, a driving layup, four jump shots, and a running bank shot.

 With a little less than 5 minutes left in the period and the score 70–64, Lakers, Thomas rolled his right ankle while passing off to Joe Dumars for a basket.
 Thomas tried to run upcourt, but collapsed while the Lakers scored again.
 Despite a severe sprain, Thomas returned to the game with 3:44 left and the Lakers up 74–66.
 Thomas, with his bad ankle, scored 11 of the Pistons' last 15 points of the quarter to finish with 25, an NBA Finals record for one quarter, on 11-of-13 shooting.
 During this time, the Pistons outscored the Lakers 15–5 to take an 81–79 lead.

 The fourth quarter was nip-and-tuck; with 1:30 left, Thomas, sore ankle and all, hit a baseline jumper for his 42nd and 43rd points to give the Pistons a 100–99 lead.
 The Lakers came down and Magic Johnson got the ball inside to James Worthy, but his layup attempt was blocked by Dennis Rodman.
 Joe Dumars penetrated inside on the ensuing possession, was fouled, and hit the two free throws for a three-point lead at 102–99 with a minute left.

 The Lakers called timeout, and on the next possession, Byron Scott drove by Thomas from the top of the key and hit a 14-footer from the right elbow to cut the lead to one with 45 seconds left.
 Thomas then missed another baseline jumper and Worthy rebounded with 27 seconds remaining.
 The Lakers then set up and Scott got it to Kareem Abdul-Jabbar, who drew a foul on Bill Laimbeer (his sixth) as he wheeled for a skyhook on the right baseline with 14 seconds left.
-This foul has remained controversial to the Pistons and their fans, who claim that Laimbeer never made contact with Jabbar on his shot attempt.
-Abdul-Jabbar then proceeded to sink two high-pressure free throws providing the Lakers with a one point lead.
+This foul has remained controversial to the Pistons and their fans, who claim that Laimbeer never made contact with Jabbar on his shot attempt, often referred to as a "phantom foul".
+Abdul–Jabbar then proceeded to sink two high-pressure free throws providing the Lakers with a one-point lead.

 After a time out, the Pistons set up for a final shot.
 Thomas collided with Dantley after inbounding the ball, but Dumars penetrated in the paint and put up a shot that missed after he was forced to by A.C.
 Green to alter it.
 After a scramble, Scott came up with the ball for the Lakers and was shoved out of bounds by Rodman, inciting a near-fight, with 5 seconds left on the clock.
 Scott missed both free throw attempts, but the Pistons, who had no timeouts remaining, lost precious seconds trying to secure the loose rebound and could not get a shot off before time expired.

-Thomas would end up with 43 points and eight assists in a heroic performance.
+Thomas had 43 points and eight assists despite his ankle injury.